 Many of the legislative committees considering these bills heard impassioned testimony about the importance of safeguarded assisted death legislation, regional newspaper readers and editorial boards took strong stances in support, and lawmakers spoke prominently about the Death with Dignity bills they support.

-Connecticut lawmakers heard public testimony about a Death with Dignity bill before the joint Public Health Committee yesterday.
-Dozens of people—residents of the state, Connecticut officials, and lawmakers from nearby Vermont—showed up at the State House and over 400 people submitted written statements to share their thoughts about House Bill 5326.
+The Connecticut bill, introduced by Rep. Betsy Ritter and Sen. Edward Meyer, was the most actively discussed in public forums this year.
+On February 7th, the Hartford Courant editorial board published a strong endorsement of the proposed legislation.
+The Connecticut joint Public Health Committee heard public testimony on March 17th.
+Dozens of people—residents of the state, Connecticut elected officials, and lawmakers from nearby Vermont—showed up at the State House and over 400 people submitted written statements to share their thoughts about House Bill 5326.